sarahrosehassan/find-primes/README.md

 # find-primes
 This Java program searches for the 0 - 30 000th prime number in less than one minute.

 There are many simple algorithms for finding the kth prime number, however, many of them do not complete the task under one minute.
-Through researching and studying various algorithms, implementing the "Sieve of Eratosthenes" efficiently finds the prime numbers.
+Through researching and studying various algorithms, implementing the "Sieve of Eratosthenes" swiftly finds the prime numbers.

 # What is a Prime Number?
 Prime numbers only have 2 factors: 1 and the number itself.
 Factors perfectly divide a number without any remainder.